-A platform-independent interactive Web site that helps Internet researchers in analyzing log files is Scientific LogAnalyzer (Reips & Stieger, 2004, http://genpsylab-logcrunsh.unizh.ch/).
+A platform-independent interactive Web site that helps Internet researchers in analyzing log files is Scientific LogAnalyzer (Reips and Stieger 2004, http://sclog.eu).
 It was created to meet the needs of those who collect data on the Internet.
 Scientific LogAnalyzer provides an option for selecting the predefined format mentioned above, and it also contains procedures to identify and process any type of log file.
-To match a predefined format, the user may also rearrange columns in the log file before uploading it to Scientific LogAnalyzer, which can easily be done in text editors and spreadsheet programs.
+To match a predefined format, the user may also rearrange columns in the log file before uploading it to Scientific LogAnalyzer, which can be done easily in text editors and spreadsheet programs.

 Scientific LogAnalyzer has features important to behavioral and social scientists, such as handling of factorial designs, response time analysis, and dropout analysis.
-Scientific LogAnalyzer was developed to include calculation of response times, flagging of potential multiple submissions, selecting either first or last response from the same IP, marking of predefined IP addresses or domain names, and free definition of session timeout).
+Scientific LogAnalyzer was developed to include calculation of response times, flagging of potential multiple submissions, selecting either first or last response from same IP, marking of predefined IP addresses and/or domain names, and free definition of session timeout).
 The program is highly flexible on the input side (unlimited types of log file formats), while strictly keeping the traditional one-case-per-row output format.
-Other features include free definition of log file format; searching and identifying any combination of strings (necessary for organizing conditions in experiment data); computation of approximate response times; a module for analyzing and visualizing dropout; detection of multiple submissions; output in HTML and tab-delimited files, suited for import into statistics software; speedy analysis of large log files; and extensive help from an online manual.
+Other features include (1) free definition of log file format, (2) searching and identifying any combination of strings (necessary for organizing conditions in experiment data), (3) computation of approximate response times, (4) a module for analyzing and visualizing dropout, (5) detection of multiple submissions, (6) output in HTML and/or tab-delimited files, suited for import into statistics software, (7) speedy analysis of large log files, and (8) extensive help from an online manual.

-PRETESTING OF INTERNET-BASED RESEARCH
+27.8 PRETESTING OF INTERNET-BASED RESEARCH

 Before an experiment is placed on the Web, it is necessary to perform a number of checks to make sure that the study will yield useful data.
 First, one should be clear on how the data will be analyzed and that the study will answer the question it is supposed to answer.
-This check is basic and applies to lab research as well as Web research.
+This check is basic and applies to laboratory research as well as Web research.
 Those who are unclear on how the data will be analyzed almost never devise a study that can be analyzed.

 Second, one should conduct checks of the HTML and CGI script to code and save data to ensure that every possible response is properly coded and recorded in the proper place in the data file.
 One should check that every radio button (in a given item) functions properly and that answers to one question do not overwrite responses to another item.
-This is one of the advantages of using a Web service like FactorWiz (Birnbaum, 2000b) or WEXTOR (Reips & Neuhaus, 2002); these programs save time by automatically creating safe code.
+This is one of the advantages of using a Web service like FactorWiz (Birnbaum 2000b) or WEXTOR (Reips and Neuhaus 2002); these programs save time by automatically creating safe code.